 New 2020 Audi Q5 Sportback to join new look SUV’s range

-The refreshed Audi Q5 range will include a new Q5 Sportback model and our exclusive images preview how it could look
+A new Audi Q5 Sportback will follow hot on the heels of the standard facelifted SUV – and our exclusive images preview how it could look

-Audi will also bolster its line-up with the addition of a second Q5 bodystyle; the Q5 Sportback will give Audi a challenger to the BMW X4.
-Shown in our exclusive images, the Sportback follows the theme of Audi’s other coupe-SUV models, so it bears a close resemblance to the standard car at the front, but gets a sloping roofline at the rear.
+Shown here in our exclusive images, the new Q5 Sportback will follow the theme of Audi’s other coupe-SUV models, bearing a close resemblance to the standard car at the front, but gaining a new sloping roofline at the rear.